cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ### Outcomes
 Testing the concept with library-goers, we learned about:
  * How victims think about cybercrime and their reporting options
  * Reasons why many victims prefer to talk to someone over the phone:
   * Emotional reassurance
   * Advice and guidance
   * They believed it would result in action
  * Expections victims have in receiving a follow-up:
   * For validation
   * To confirm their report was received
   * In case more information is needed
-    * If it's life-threatening

 ---

 ## Prototype 1: Reporting in a structured form